-In " Case Study "
+In " Developers "

 Current sequencing technology and computational algorithms support the construction of phased diploid genome assemblies, and these are useful for studying genomic regions with high variability.
 For repeat-rich regions, mapping based methods with short reads usually fails to give reliable variants call and it is even harder to get a phased variant callset.